bitovi/academy/src/angular/20-deploy-app/deploy-app.md

 firebase open hosting:site
 ```

-Now when we view our project url from the page Firebase launches we'll see our app!
+Now when we view our project url from the page Firebase launches we’ll see our app!

 ## Update npm scripts